gg1-uk/gg1-uk.github.io/_posts/2024-07-08-sentinel-log-ingestion-resiliency.md

 The test scenarios below.
 + Windows Server 2019 Standard with Azure Connected Machine Agent suffering an 9 hours network connectivity downtime
-  + According to Microsoft official <a href="https://learn.microsoft.com/en-us/troubleshoot/azure/azure-monitor/log-analytics/windows-agents/mma-troubleshoot-basics#frequently-asked-questions-faq">guideline</a>, data is buffered for up to 8.5 hours before being discarded, hence, an 9 hours downtime was identified and tested
+  + According to Microsoft official <a href="https://learn.microsoft.com/en-us/troubleshoot/azure/azure-monitor/log-analytics/windows-agents/mma-troubleshoot-basics#frequently-asked-questions-faq">guideline</a>, data is buffered for up to 8.5 hours and maximum size of less than 1.5 GB before being discarded, hence, an 9 hours downtime was identified and tested
 + Windows Server 2019 Standard with Azure Connected Machine Agent suffering an 3 days network connectivity downtime
   + What happened if the connectivity downtime more than 8.5 hours as maximum downtime allowed with security log's data less than 1.5 GB, can the logs re-transmission survived?
 + Ubuntu Server 22.04.4 with Azure Connected Machine Agent suffering a 3 days network connectivity downtime